Fireplace #51: Long Rectangle Center-Pivot Damper with Chains

 The Flueblocker is the best solution for this application, since the chains below the damper door can easily be pressed to the side of the firebox.
 Here is how a Flueblocker is installed:

-- Measure the wall to wall area left to right, and front to back below the damper (image 51-6).
+- Measure the wall to wall area left to right, and front to back below the damper (see yellow arrows in image 51-6).
 Then buy a Flueblocker that is a few inches bigger.
 If it is a really large area you may have to contact us for a custom size quote.

 - Tuck the Flueblocker into the area you had measured.
 If it is over-sized, it may bow upward a bit from the pressure fit, or you can trim it to fit with sharp scissors.